Map Your Value Chain

 Sedex

-Sedex provides tools and a data platform to assist businesses in mapping their supply chain, gathering supplier information, and facilitating supplier engagement and onboarding.
+Sedex provides tools and a data platform to assist businesses in mapping their supply chain, gathering supplier information, and facilitating supplier engagement and onboarding [PAY TO USE].

-ESG provides a list of Supply Chain Sustainability Software solutions to optimise and green the supply chain processes.
-Search by sector, region and features.
+ESG provides a list of Supply Chain Sustainability Software solutions to improve supply chain sustainability.

-Map and monitor the end-to-end supply chain in line with US and EU due diligence requirements: forced labour, conflict minerals, counter-terrorism, anti-greenwashing, deforestation and more.
+Map and monitor the end-to-end supply chain in line with US and EU due diligence requirements.
+Issues covered include forced labour, conflict minerals, counter-terrorism, anti-greenwashing, deforestation, and more.

-Interos' "i-Score" is a single platform for supply chain risk assessment during the procurement process, including financial, compliance, and environmental factors.
+Interos' "i-Score" is a platform for assessing supply chain risk during the procurement process.
+It includes financial, compliance, and environmental factors.